melezhik/swat/intro.md

 Web application testing might be tedious, but we still need it.
 In this informal article I will try to introduce you a swat - simple web application test framework as an attempt to reduce test development complexity and speed up test development process.

 The idea behind swat is quite simple.
-Instead of going with unit tests and interact with your application in internal level one should look at application like black box.
+Instead of going with unit tests and interact with your application in internal level one should look at application like at black box.
 All we could with it - is to send some http requests and analyze an output.

 As rough prototype think about this command:

 ```
   ( curl -f http://127.0.0.1 | grep 'hello world' )  && echo 'OK'
 ```